3 WAYS K-12 SCHOOLS CAN USE MASS NOTIFICATION DURING THE CORONAVIRUS OUTBREAK

 ONGOING INCIDENT MANAGEMENT

 The coronavirus outbreak will require frequent monitoring from school leaders to assess how to best respond to the unfolding situation.
 Mass notification systems can bring key stakeholders into collaboration tools for school leaders to quickly gather and make decisions on how best to deliver instruction.
 Applications like Microsoft Teams and Cisco Webex Teams can be used to automatically gather an entire school’s teaching staff following a mass notification distribution.
 This way, everyone can participate in real-time discussions about how to best proceed.
+At some point, schools might have to look for protective masks for all their students and staff to reduce the spread of the coronavirus.
+Thanks to the previously mentioned technologies, it will be easier to distribute that message if that is a required measure.
 For smaller groups, similar functionality can be utilized to automatically invite staff to join a conference call.
 This can be less time consuming than traditional calling trees many schools use to share information.